The scale of what we’re designing has shifted from products, to companies, to economic systems.

-New tools such as artificial intelligence, the internet of things, and synthetic biology mean our design ambitions are limited only by our imagination.
+New tools such as artificial intelligence, the internet of things, and biomimicry mean our design ambitions are limited only by our imagination.

 But making the shift isn’t easy.
 That’s why we created this guide: to help innovators create more elegant, effective, creative solutions for the circular economy.
 Solutions that are invaluable for people, give businesses a competitive advantage, and are regenerative for our world.

 You might be questioning the health of our organisations, social systems, and business models.
 With good reason: companies are currently deeply rooted in a linear approach to growth - make, use, dispose.

 The design thinking approach that underpins this guide allows you to explore new ways to create sustainable, resilient, long-lasting value in the circular economy – giving you the creative confidence to redesign the world around you.

 Have designed a new form of packaging made of mycelium, or mushroom 'roots'.
 Cheap, plentiful, and easy to grow, the biodegradable products break down, just as they do in nature, and become compost once you’re finished with them.

 Patagonia outdoor wear have grown their business out of a repair and refurbish service – propelled by captivating and authentic storytelling.Read more >>

 with these workshop packages and resources.
 It’s free and easy to get started.